Diana DeGarmo: Musical theatre

 DeGarmo made her major stage debut as Maria in an American Musical Theatre of San Jose production of West Side Story in November 2005.
 She followed with her Broadway debut in a four-month run of Hairspray as nerdy Penny Pingleton taking over for Tracy Miller in February 2006.
 She also performed the lead role of Brooklyn in the 2006 national tour of Brooklyn: The Musical alongside one of her idols, Melba Moore.
 DeGarmo returned to Hairspray for a second engagement from September 2006 to February 2007.
 She made her Carnegie Hall debut in April 2007 at a tribute to Neil Sedaka.

-In 2008, DeGarmo was set to star alongside Tony Award winner Gavin Creel in the Broadway revival of Godspell at the Ethel Barrymore Theatre, but on August 19, it was announced that the show was postponed indefinitely due to the loss of an investor.
+In 2008, DeGarmo was set to star in a Broadway revival of Godspell at the Ethel Barrymore Theatre, but on August 19, it was announced that the show was postponed indefinitely due to the loss of an investor.

 In May 2009, DeGarmo starred in the musical revue Back to Bacharach and David, which featured the songs of Burt Bacharach and Hal David.
 The Kathy Najimy created and produced show played a limited two-week engagement in Los Angeles at the Music Box Theater on Hollywood Boulevard.
 In July 2009, she starred as the narrator in the Oklahoma Lyric's Theatre production of Joseph and the Amazing Technicolor Dreamcoat alongside Idol alum Anthony Federov.
 Her next role saw her return to New York City when she debuted in August 2009 as Sarah, the "sexy, blind librarian" and love interest of Toxie, in the off-Broadway musical The Toxic Avenger.
 The show was housed at New World Stages.
 DeGarmo remained with Avenger until it closed on January 3, 2010.

 DeGarmo made her return to Broadway, starring as Sheila in the Broadway company of Hair where she met her future husband, Ace Young.
 She succeeded original cast member Caissie Levy beginning March 9, 2010.
 She played Sheila until the show's closure on June 27, 2010.